JHDEZ1108/Search-bar-feature/README.md

 <h1 align="center">
 Search-bar-feature
 </h1>
-this template is to understand how a browser functionality works
+This template is to understand how a browser functionality works
                       using the github API

 ### 🤖 Guía Rápida

 1.  **Clona el repositorio.**

-    En caso que no lo hayas hecho ya:
+    In case you haven't already:

     ```sh
     git clone git@github.com:JHDEZ1108/Search-bar-feature.git